jbouffard/geopyspark/docs/guides/rdd.rst

 .. code:: python

-   from geopyspark.geopycontext import GeoPyContext from geopyspark.geotrellis import Extent from geopyspark.geotrellis.constants import SPATIAL from geopyspark.geotrellis.rdd import TiledRasterRDD
+   from geopyspark.geotrellis import Extent from geopyspark.geotrellis.constants import SPATIAL from geopyspark.geotrellis.rdd import TiledRasterRDD

+   from pyspark import SparkContext

    from shapely.geometry import MultiPoint import pyproj

-   geopysc = GeoPyContext(appName="tiledrasterrdd-example", master="local")
+   pysc = SparkContext(appName="tiledrasterrdd-example", master="local")

    # Shapely produces points in LatLng by default.
 However, GeoPySpark tends to
    # work with values in WebMercator, so we must reproject the geometries.